Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 • Nairobi city tour

-• 3 safaris in Masai Mara
+• 3 game drives in Masai Mara

-• 3 safaris in Serengeti
+• 3 game drives in Serengeti

-• 1 safari in Ngorongoro
+• 1 game drive in Ngorongoro Crater

-• Visit to Hadzabe and Datoga tribes
+• Hadzabe and Datoga cultural visit

-• Park fees, conservation fees and taxes
+• All park fees, conservation fees and taxes

-• Still bottled water during safaris
+• Still bottled water during game drives

-• Domestic flight to Zanzibar (only in case of extension)
+• Domestic flight to Zanzibar (extension only)

 Not included: